Hellenistic Palestine: Ptolemaic rule

-Ptolemy II also fought and defeated the Nabataeans.
-In order to enforce his hold on them, he reinforced many cities in Palestine and built new ones.
-As a result of this, more Greeks and Macedonians moved to those new cities and brought over their customs and culture, or Hellenism.
-The Ptolemaic Rule also gave rise to 'tax farmers'.
-These were the bigger farmers who collected the high taxes of the smaller farmers.
-These farmers made a lot of money off of this, but it also put a rift between the aristocracy and everyone else.
-During the end of the Third Syrian War, the high priest Onias II would not pay the tax to the Ptolemy III Euergetes.
-It is thought that this shows a turning point in the Jew's support of the Ptolemies.
+Ptolemaic rule continued the practice of the former Persian empire of designating good farming land, "the King's Land", while also imposing a new taxation regime called tax farming.
+Bigger farmers collected the high taxes of the smaller farmers.
+These farmers made a lot of money from this, but it also created a rift between the aristocracy and everyone else.
+During the end of the Third Syrian War, Onias II, the High Priest in Jerusalem, would not pay the tax to the Ptolemy III Euergetes.
+It is thought that this shows a turning point in Judaean support of the Ptolemies.